ugeneunipro/docs/content/phylogenetic-tree-viewer/tree-settings/modifying-labels-appearance/changing-labels-formatting.md

 weight: 300
 ---

 # Changing Labels Formatting

-To change formatting of a tree labels select the _Labels_ _Formatting_ toolbar button or the _Tree settings Options Panel_ tab:
+To change the formatting of the tree labels, select the _Labels Formatting_ toolbar button or the _Tree Settings Options Panel_ tab:

 ![](/images/65929735/65929736.png)

-Here you can select color, font, size and attributes (bold, italic, etc.) of the labels.
+Here, you can select the color, font, size, and attributes (bold, italic, etc.) of the labels.

-Note that when [_a clade has been selected_](../../working-with-clade/selecting-clade) the labels formatting settings are applied to the clade only.
+Note that when [_a clade has been selected_](../../working-with-clade/selecting-clade), the label formatting settings are applied only to that clade.